 Thompson Hall 508

-- Sol Hamrani, Concentration in Asian American Studies
+- Osato Egonmwan, Concentration in Asian American Studies

-- Hillary Hui, Concentration in both Asian Studies and Asian American Studies
+- Arya Mohanka, Concentrations in both Asian Studies and Asian American Studies

 All of them worked very hard throughout their courses and particularly with their Senior Seminar capstone projects.
 Completing the Certificate is an important accomplishment and one that they should definitely feel proud of.
 It is students like these who sustain the Certificate Program and help make it vibrant and dynamic.
 Best of luck to them all as they graduate, start their careers, and bring their knowledge and wisdom to their own communities.

 The AAASCP prides itself on contributing to the rich and vibrant academic community of UMass Amherst and the Five Colleges.
 This year, the AAASCP and several affiliated faculty were involved in numerous public events, activities, and talks that took place here at UMass and at other Five College campuses.
-We have forged stronger relationships with the Center for Multicultural Advancement and Student Success (CMASS), the Asian/Asian American Defined Residential Community in Lewis Hall, and the Yuri Kochiyama Cultural Center (YKCC) and were very pleased to partner with them on several events.
+We continue to forge strong collaborative relationships with the Center for Multicultural Advancement and Student Success (CMASS), the Asian/Asian American Residential Community in Lewis Hall, the Yuri Kochiyama Cultural Center (YKCC), and the Asian Arts and Culture Program (AACP) and were very pleased to partner with them on several events.

 As we continually impress upon our current and potential Certificate students, as the world in general and U.S. society in particular become increasingly culturally diverse and interconnected, those who have a detailed understanding of different racial/ethnic groups, of international socioeconomic issues, and multi-methodological and interdisciplinary research and analytical skills -- all of which the AAAS Certificate gives them -- will have a competitive advantage in their studies at UMass, in whatever career they enter once they graduate, and in applying their knowledge as community leaders in the 21st century.